course-go/lectures/README.md

 present http=:8080
 ```

-A webserver is run on localhost where you can preview the slides using your favourite web browser.
+A webserver is run on the specified address.
+You can now preview the slides using your favourite web browser.

 ## Attribution